deadlyedge/pyBlobServer/README.md

 pyBlobServer is a lightweight and secure file server API that allows users to upload, download, and manage files, it could support especially a frontend developer with a simple api interface.
 It provides user authentication, file statistics tracking, cleanup of expired files, rate limiting, and detailed logging.

-This project should be deploy on a server with a public IP address, and it should be accessible from the internet.
+This project should be deploy on a vps server with a public IP address, and it should be accessible from the internet.
 If you want to deploy it on a local machine, you should use a service like [ngrok](https://ngrok.com/) to expose your local server to the internet.

 This project is NOT aiming to be a full-featured file server, if you need some more performence, you should try some paid blob services, Amazon, Vercel, or Uploadthing have a free plan.

 Or you just want to transfer files, in that case, [FilePizza](https://github.com/kernc/filepizza) or [File.io](https://file.io/) maybe better.

 Anyway, this project is just for fun and learning, so please don't use it in production, and don't expect it to be stable.
+In my opinion, it's best for store some picutres or files for a personal website, or a small team, small project, because without a CDN and some chunk technoligy, it's not suitable for large files or high traffic. and I made a little [frontend UI](https://github.com/deadlyedge/blob-server-ui-next) for it, you could use it as a reference, or just use it directly, it's very simple and easy to use, and it's also open source.

 ## Features